 Alcohol and drugs are the two most common addictions people battle on a daily basis.

 The Northern Trust Addiction Service aims to offer help, guidance and advice to those who are experiencing problems with alcohol and drugs by providing an individually tailored, non-judgemental, confidential and accessible service.

-Alcohol is the nation's favourite drug of choice!
-Alcohol in moderation can be part of a healthy balanced diet however it can be easily misused.
+Alcohol is popularly consumed in the UK and is the nation’s drug of choice.
+Alcohol in moderation can be part of a healthy balanced diet, however it can be easily misused.

 The Department of Health recommends that people follow sensible drinking guidelines to control and monitor the amount of alcohol they drink and to ensure that they are not at risk of binge drinking.

-The effects of drugs depends on the type of drug taken.
-Depressant drugs such as sleeping tablets, solvents and cannabis slow down the brain and the way the body works.
+The effect of drugs depends on the type of drug taken.
+Depressant drugs such as anti-depressants, solvents and cannabis act of the central nervous system and slow down brain activity and the way the body works.
 Stimulant drugs such as speed and cocaine have the opposite effect and speed up the brain and how the body works.
-Hallucinogen drugs such as magic mushrooms and LSD change how you see and hear things.
-Drugs from the opiate such as heroin, morphine and codeine reduce pain.
+Hallucinogen drugs such as magic mushrooms and LSD act of the mind, distorting the way users see and hear things.
+Opiate drugs such as heroin, morphine and codeine have a pain killing effect and reduce pain.

 There are a number of organisations which deliver support and help for those concerned about drugs or alcohol issues, as well as offering a variety of education programmes for young people and adults on alcohol and drugs.